AllKind/ipset-bash-completion/README.md

-Also the environment variable **_IPSET_SSH_CONFIGS** controls which files are taken as ssh_config files, in order to retrieve the globl and user known_host files, which will be used for hostname completion.
+Also the environment variable **_IPSET_SSH_CONFIGS** controls which files are taken as ssh_config files, in order to retrieve the global and user known_host files, which will be used for hostname completion.

 For all *net* type of sets, if hostname completion is attempted,